johnsonr/springai-demo/README.md

   `VectorStore` so it can be brought into the context in this or future chats.
 So if you tell the bot your favorite color is green, it will remember in future chats.
 Memory extraction runs asynchronously, so it doesn't slow responding to the user.
-- `NoteMentionsAdvisor`: Detects when a topic is mentioned in a chat and raises an application event
+- `CountMentionsAdvisor`: Detects when a topic is mentioned in a chat and raises an application event

 This project illustrates the following best practices:

 - _Externalize your prompts_.
 Prompts should not be in Kotlin, Java, Python/whatever programming language.
 They should be externalized so they can be edited easily and potentially shared.
-- _Favor explicit configuration of Spring AI vs relying on starters_.
-This project uses only the Neo vector store starter, as we want only one vector store.
-But it explicitly configures the Ollama and Open AI models in an `@Configuration` file.
-This allows us to mix and switch models easily.
+- _Mix multiple models_, using the best (or cheapest) LLM for each task.
 - Enable reuse via advisors, analogous to aspects in AOP
+- _Write in Kotlin_!

 ## Setup